This common condition can sneak up on you — here’s what to look for, so you can see it coming.

 Diabetes is a serious health condition in which your blood sugar is too high for your body to process.
-Instead, it stays in your bloodstream and over time can lead to complications such as heart disease, kidney disease and vision loss.
-Diabetes has become a national health crisis, with nearly 10 percent of adults in the United States affected.
-Prediabetes, which occurs when blood sugar levels rise but are not yet at diabetic levels, affects one in three adults.
-According to the Centers for Disease Control and Prevention, 88 percent of people with prediabetes don’t know they have it, and nearly 25 percent of people with diabetes are unaware they are affected.
+Instead, it stays in your bloodstream and, over time, can lead to complications such as heart disease, kidney disease and vision loss.
+According to the latest data from the Centers for Disease Control and Prevention (CDC), 37.3 million people in the United States have diabetes, and nearly 23% of people with diabetes are undiagnosed.
+The CDC also estimates that 96 million Americans have prediabetes, which occurs when blood sugar levels rise but are not yet at diabetic levels.
+Another concerning statistic indicates that more than 80% of people with prediabetes don’t know they have it.

 Why does it seem like diabetes creeps up on people?
-You may not realize you have the disease because many of the symptoms are subtle and non-specific, and with prediabetes, you might not have any symptoms at all.
-But there are a few things you should look out for, especially if you have existing risk factors such as being overweight, not getting enough exercise, eating unhealthy foods or a having a family history of the disease.
+You may not realize you have the disease because many of the symptoms are subtle and nonspecific, and with prediabetes, you might not have any symptoms at all.
+But there are a few symptoms you should look out for, especially if you have existing risk factors such as being overweight, not getting enough exercise, being 45 or older or having a family history of the disease.

 To turn food into fuel, your body breaks down what you eat into a type of sugar called glucose, which is used for energy.
 To help your body use the glucose, your pancreas produces a hormone called insulin.
 But with diabetes, your body resists the insulin.
 This means you don’t absorb the glucose and end up with less energy, which may lead to a feeling of exhaustion.